2007

 ● There is considerable truth in Buddhism’s idea that desire is the cause of suffering.
 The doctrine falls short, however, insofar as desire is likewise essential to joy and all else we value.
 In this context you could substitute life for desire.
 Life involves both the good and the bad.
 You can’t eliminate the bad alone; it (the bad) is the price we pay for the good.

-[Later note (2-17-2024): That’s not true theoretically, but it is practically.]
+[Later note (2-17-2024): That’s true practically, but not theoretically.]

 ● 10-19-2007: Buddhists urge meditation as a break from thinking.
 I would be afraid, however, that, if I stopped thinking, I might not know to resume thinking, or I might not remember where I left off, so to speak.
 In other words, I’d be afraid that an interruption in thinking might be permanent.
 Moreover, I disagree with this Buddhist doctrine, in that I consider thinking very healthy and productive.
 It has been so for me.